THIS OPTION IS ONLY OPEN TO PREVIOUSLY AGREED MEMBERS OF STAFF AT OLYMPUS ACADEMY TRUST

 You will be interviewed by one of our ITT co-ordinators and either the Headteacher or Head of Department from the school you are interviewed at.
 If you need to prepare any materials you will be informed of this beforehand, however, we make no apologies for asking you to sometimes ‘think on your feet’; this is an essential skill you will need for teaching!
 You will be told if you are going to be offered a place as soon as we have decided – often by the following day.

-It is a rigorous process, but we want to choose the best candidates to train at the North Avon Teaching School Alliance.
+It is a rigorous process, but we want to choose the best candidates to train at the Olympus Academy Trust.
 We want prospective teachers who are enthusiastic and passionate about their subject, committed to a career in teaching and ready to face the challenges of the training year.

 During these unprecedented times – we may face further restrictions on entry into schools or further lockdowns.
 If this is the case, we will continue to recruit, but will run interviews remotely.